+West Ham agree Maguire and Ward-Prowse deals

-West Ham agree £30m deal with Man Utd for Maguire
+West Ham transfer news: Hammers agree deals for Harry Maguire and James Ward-Prowse

-Harry Maguire transfer: West Ham agree £30m deal to sign defender from Man Utd

-Last updated on .From the section Man Utd
+Last updated on .From the section West Ham

-West Ham United have agreed a £30m deal with Manchester United to sign defender Harry Maguire.
+West Ham United have agreed deals for Manchester United's Harry Maguire and Southampton's James Ward-Prowse worth about £60m in total.

-Personal terms are yet to be agreed but they are not expected to be an issue as it is understood Maguire is keen to make the move.
+Each deal is thought to be worth in the region of £30m.

-The England centre-back, 30, struggled for first-team opportunities at Old Trafford last season and has been stripped of the captaincy.
+Maguire, 30, struggled for first-team opportunities at Old Trafford last season and has been stripped of the captaincy this season.

+He is understood to be keen on the move with personal terms yet to be agreed but not expected to be a problem.

 Maguire joined United in August 2019 for a world record £80m for a defender.